pyjarrett/OMSCS_Survival_Guide/README.md

 **If you are working by yourself, you should just use git anyways.**

-## Latex
+## LaTeX

-If you are really crafty, you can merge the "source control" and the "command line" recommendations above by doing your reports in [Latex](https://www.latex-project.org/).
+If you are really crafty, you can merge the "source control" and the "command line" recommendations above by doing your reports in [LaTeX](https://www.latex-project.org/).
-Think of Latex as HTML or Markdown for documents, but it can create PDFs.
+Think of LaTeX as HTML or Markdown for documents, but it can create PDFs.
 It's not trivial to do so, but it helps when you add things to a report to be able to have a history of your document and be able to verify the changes.  `git diff` is built into my workflow, even that around documents, so I always check my work to see that I'm putting in my source control repository only the things that I expect should have changed.

-I have a template Latex document with specific customized commands and  reuse that document as a starter for all my reports.
+I have a template LaTeX document with specific customized commands and  reuse that document as a starter for all my reports.

 Tad M. recommends trying Markdown for simple things viewed on Github.
 [Pandoc](http://pandoc.org/)